DataONEorg/d1_python/README.md

 * [YAPF](https://github.com/google/yapf) - PEP8 formatting with DataONE modifications
 * [isort](https://github.com/timothycrosley/isort) - Sort and group imports
+* [trailing-whitespace](git://github.com/pre-commit/pre-commit-hooks) - Remove trailing whitespace
 * [Flake8](http://flake8.pycqa.org/en/latest/) - Lint, code and style validation
-* [trailing-whitespace](git://github.com/pre-commit/pre-commit-hooks) - Remove trailing whitespace

-Configuration files for `YAPF` and `Flake8` are included in this repository.
+Configuration files for YAPF (`./.flake8`), isort (`./.isort.cfg`) and Flake8
+(`./.style.yapf`) are included, and show the formatting options we have selected.

 Contributors are encouraged to set up the hooks before creating PRs.
-This can be done automagically with [pre-commit](pre-commit.com), for which a configuration file has also been included.
+This can be done automagically with [pre-commit](pre-commit.com), for which a configuration file is also included.

 To set up automatic validation and formatting: